edniescior/dogberry/docs/DOCKER.md

 #### Seeding Cassandra with Test Data

-The raw test data set is a subset of the IMDB database and is available here: https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset.
+The raw test data set -- `src/test/resources/data/movie_metadata.csv` -- is a subset of the IMDB database and was downloaded from: https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset.

+You will first need to format this data into insert statements by executing the `testdata.MovieDataLoader` object.
+It will generate the CQL file below.
+The CQL file will truncate the tables first, so it may be executed multiple times without fear of data corruption.

 To load the test data:

 ```
 $ docker exec -i -t docker_dogberry-cassandra_1 cqlsh -f '/resources_test/data/insert_eav_test.cql'
 ```
-(Note: The `testdata.MovieDataLoader` object was used to create the above files.)
+Warning: Remember to run the create table scripts noted above first.

 ## Kafka